w3c/webappsec/specs/subresourceintegrity/spec.markdown

 'sha512')` would return `'sha512'` and `getPrioritizedHashFunction('sha256',
 'sha256')` would return the empty string.

+The `getPrioritizedHashFunction` implementation is vendor specific, and the interface provided is not exposed to the application.

 </section><!-- /Framework::Cryptographic hash functions::Priority -->

 </section><!-- /Framework::Cryptographic hash functions -->